PageRank on inhomogeneous random digraphs: Generalized PageRank

 \subsubsection{Coupling with a branching process}

 Now that we have reduced the problem of analyzing a randomly chosen component of the vector ${\bf R}^{(n,\infty)}$ to that of analyzing the corresponding component of the vector ${\bf R}^{(n,k)}$, the next step is to couple $R_\xi^{(n,k)}$ with the rank of the root node of a branching process.
 For the directed configuration model analyzed in \cite{chenetal}, the coupling was done with a marked Galton-Watson process, referred to as a ``thorny branching process'' in \cite{chenetal}, that was then used to define a weighted branching process \cite{rosler1}.
 The same idea works also for the inhomogeneous random digraphs considered here, although the coupling is more easily understood if instead of using from the beginning a marked Galton-Watson process we first consider a marked multi-type branching process.
+The marks include the number of outbound neighbors, the damping factor and the personalization value of each vertex discovered during the graph exploration process.

 As it is usual when analyzing trees, we index the nodes with a label that allows us to trace their entire path from the root.
 More precisely, denote the root node $\emptyset$, and label its offspring as $\{1, 2, \dots, \hat N_\emptyset\}$, where $\hat N_\emptyset$ is the number of offspring that $\emptyset$ has.
-Set $\hat S_0 = \{\emptyset\}$ and $\hat S_1 = \{ 1, 2, \dots, \hat N_\emptyset\}$ to be the sets of individuals in generation zero and generation one of the tree, respectively.
-In general, we use $\hat S_k$ to denote the set of individuals in the $k$th generation of the tree, and a node/individual in $\hat S_k$ has a label of the form ${\bf i} = (i_1, \dots, i_k) \in \mathbb{N}_+^k$.
-Moreover, the set $\hat S_{k+1}$ can be constructed recursively according to
+Set $\hat A_0 = \{\emptyset\}$ and $\hat A_1 = \{ 1, 2, \dots, \hat N_\emptyset\}$ to be the sets of individuals in generation zero and generation one of the tree, respectively.
+In general, we use $\hat A_k$ to denote the set of individuals in the $k$th generation of the tree, and a node/individual in $\hat A_k$ has a label of the form ${\bf i} = (i_1, \dots, i_k) \in \mathbb{N}_+^k$.
+Moreover, the set $\hat A_{k+1}$ can be constructed recursively according to

 where $\hat N_{\bf i}$ is the number of offspring of node ${\bf i}$, and we use $({\bf i}, j) = (i_1, \dots, i_k, j)$ to denote the index concatenation operation; if ${\bf i} = \emptyset$, then $({\bf i}, j) = j$.
 We use throughout the paper $\mathcal{U} = \bigcup_{k = 0}^\infty \mathbb{N}_+^k$, with the convention that $\mathbb{N}_+^0 = \{ \emptyset \}$.